-AZA’s Wildlife Conservation and Management Committee (WCMC) manages over 500 cooperative Animal Programs, including Taxon Advisory Groups, Species Survival Plan® Programs and Studbook Programs.
-These Animal Programs, in coordination with significant contributions from AZA Scientific Advisory Groups, Institutional Liaisons and Institutional Representatives are responsible for the extraordinary leadership, development, oversight, promotion, evaluation and support of AZA’s cooperative animal management, conservation, and scientific initiatives.
-Management tools, databases, reference materials, policies, and management plans have been developed to facilitate exceptional Animal Program collaboration within and amongst AZA-accredited institutions.
+AZA's Animal Population Management (APM) Committee, formerly the Wildlife Conservation and Management Committee (WCMC), manages nearly 500 Animal Programs, including Taxon Advisory Groups (TAGs), Species Survival Plan® (SSP) Programs and Studbook Programs.
+These Animal Programs, in coordination with significant contributions from AZA Scientific Advisory Groups (SAGs), Institutional Liaisons (ILs) and Institutional Representatives (IRs) are responsible for the extraordinary leadership, development, oversight, promotion, evaluation and support of AZA's cooperative animal management, conservation, and scientific initiatives.
+Management tools, databases, reference materials, policies, and breeding and transfer plans have been developed to facilitate exceptional Animal Program collaboration within and amongst AZA-accredited institutions.

 Taxon Advisory Groups